 Adaptation measures in the Wadden Sea are guided by the Trilateral Climate Change Adaptation Strategy, which was adopted by the responsible ministers in awareness of these implications at the 12th Trilateral Governmental Conference on the Protection of the Wadden Sea in Tønder, Denmark in 2014.
 The aim of this strategy is to enhance and promote policies and measures necessary for increasing the natural resilience of the Wadden Sea.
 A trilateral expert group evaluates the possible impacts of climate change and looks at possible strategies for adaptation in the Wadden Sea region.
 In order to successfully counteract or minimise these impacts to the extent possible and to restricting measures to what is necessary, seven strategic objectives and guiding principles are considered, such as the use of natural dynamics and flexibility, interconnectivity of habitats as well as site-specific approaches, trilateral cooperation with long-term planning, and the participatory approach.
 The seven principles are being applied in a wide range of projects and policies in the trilateral Wadden Sea Area.
 The implementation of the strategy focuses on trilateral cooperation, not only in the application of responses, but also in the areas of policies and management, monitoring and evaluation, and communication and education.
 Particular attention is paid to sea level rise and increasing sea and air temperatures, also underlined by the CVI process results.

 Responses to adapt to sea level rise build upon locally and regionally established scientific and technical support.
 These might have significant influence on the OUV as they will most likely lead to an increase of activities for coastal flood defence and protection, such as dike strengthening and sand nourishments.
+Nature-based solutions for coastal protection, for example by restoring saltmarshes, beaches, dunes or soft edges, may have to play a more important role in the future given their potential to act in synergy as blue carbon, biodiversity safeguard and coastal protection.

-Limited responses for adaptation are currently known and ready to implement to adapt to increasing air and water temperatures or extreme temperature events thus improved knowledge is needed to develop additional management options.
+Very limited responses for adaptation are currently known and ready to implement to adapt to increasing air and water temperatures or extreme temperature events thus improved knowledge is needed to develop additional management options, if there are any.

 Imperative for combating climate change impacts are local and global climate mitigation measures, such as CO2-reduction as outlined in the Paris Agreement on Climate Change of 2016.
 Mitigation measures in the Wadden Sea aim towards developing the Wadden Sea Region into a CO2-neutral area by 2030, putting the focus on the special threats for coastal zones by global warming and sea level rise”.
 Thereby, agreed to “support the global and national efforts to mitigate causes of climate change at the regional level, by calling especially upon local and regional competent authorities and stakeholders”.
 CO2-reduction policies and plans at the national and regional levels include the transition to renewable energy.